Yamini2001/LeetCode-Solutions/README.md

    ## Binary Number With Alternating Bits
    Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.

+   ## Count Binary Substrings
+   Substrings that occur multiple times are counted the number of times they occur.